 After you click Copy, the Account Transfer interface will appear.

 domainrepresents the name of a domain that you transferred.

 - The system considers any two records with the same resource name and type to be duplicates.

 MultiPHP user's PHP-FPM settings do not transfer.
 The system transfers the PHP-FPM

 .yamlconfigurations, but will not place it in position due to the undetermined status of PHP and FPM services.
 Instead, the system copies the PHP-FPM

 .yamlconfiguration file to the

 filename.php-fpm.transferredfile.
-To restore this file manually, see Restore the PHP-FPM .yaml configuration file above.
+To restore this file manually, read the Restore the PHP-FPM .yaml configuration file section above.

 When you use the Transfer Tool interface to transfer accounts, the system performs the following actions:

 The system compares the DNS zone file from the account's backup file with the template-generated zone file that the system generated during account creation.